 PL – Cat C (Authority) = B x 0.61803 = 9 posts

 It gives us 51, which throws us completely.
 Hmm.
-Better is to use Fibonacci Percentages, because the ratio is present anyway.
+How do we solve it?
+We solve this problem using Fibonacci Percentages, because the ratio is present anyway.
 (As mentioned earlier, you could start from a Fibonacci number if your timeframe was flexible).